The Mummy, or Ramses the Damned: Plot summary

-Cleopatra ultimately falters before killing Julie, realizing that the girl should not be punished for Ramses's actions.
-She also comes to regret the other murders she has committed.
-In an attempt to escape Ramses, Cleopatra "dies" when her car is hit by a train and is consumed by a fiery explosion so hot that it "could kill even an immortal".
-Ramses later gives the elixir to Julie after she attempts suicide in her grief for her loss of him, and he promises to stay with her for eternity.
+Cleopatra ultimately hesitates before killing Julie, recognizing that the young woman should not be held accountable for Ramses’s actions.
+She also begins to regret the other murders she has committed.
+In an effort to flee from Ramses, Cleopatra “dies” when her car is struck by a train and engulfed in a fiery explosion intense enough to “kill even an immortal.”
+Later, Ramses gives the elixir to Julie after she attempts suicide in her grief over losing him, and he vows to remain with her for eternity.
 To thank him for his help in covering up all the unusual events, Ramses also gives the elixir to a dying Elliott, who drinks it after serious consideration of the consequences: dying miserably, or living eternally even when wishing for nothing but oblivion.
 Cleopatra has secretly survived the crash, and awakens under the care of a British doctor in Sudan.
 She vows to find Ramses again someday for revenge.